Service Animal Guidance

 No. A service animal may not be excluded based on assumptions or stereotypes about the animal's breed or how the animal might behave.
 However, if a particular service animal behaves in a way that poses a direct threat to the health or safety of others, has a history of such behavior, or is not under the control of the handler, that animal may be excluded.
 If an animal is excluded for such reasons, staff must still offer their goods or services to the person without the animal present.

-Do service animals have to wear a vest or patch or special harness identifying them as service animals?
+- Do service animals have to wear a vest, patch, or special harness identifying them as service animals?

 No. The ADA does not require service animals to wear a vest, ID tag, or specific harness.